-The final hour of all classes will be devoted to class discussion of students' own work.
-One student per class will present some aspect of their research, which has previously been discussed with the instructor.
-Presentations will not contribute to the final grade.
-They will, however, require some extra time commitment to the course, above and beyond the weekly readings and assignments.
+The final hour of class will be devoted to discussion of students' own work.
+Students each will present some aspect of their research, which has previously been discussed with the instructor.
+To prepare for this will require some extra time commitment to the course, above and beyond the weekly readings and assignments.

-Presentations can be made in any class session, from week 2 on.
-Who will present when will be discussed on the first day of class and confirmed the second week.
-However, because there are only 11 sessions in the course (after the first week), only 11 students can present.
+Presentations can be made in any class session, from Week 2 on.
+On the first day of class you will sign up for weekly presentations.
+However, because there are 12 sessions in the course, only 11 students can present.
 If enrolment is more than that, priority will be given to students on the following basis: